 Two of Ruxton’s fondest memories during his time at Shenandoah are traveling to Australia with the Global Citizenship Project and going on a spiritual pilgrimage to Iona, Scotland.
 He loved being able to experience different cultures, since these were his first trips leaving the East Coast of the United States, much less, the continent.

-Ruxton is a videographer for the Virginia Annual Conference of the United Methodist Church.
-In this position, he primarily travels around the state highlighting churches and their stories.
-These videos range from informational videos about events to community outreach programs.
-The conference has multiple mission partnerships, so Ruxton has also traveled across the country and internationally to Cambodia and Mozambique to cover stories.
+Ruxton is the video and interactive media specialist for Randolph-Macon College in Ashland, Virginia.
+Before his current position, he was a videographer for the Virginia Annual Conference of the United Methodist Church for six years.
+In this position, he primarily traveled around the state highlighting churches and their stories.
+The videos ranged from informational videos about events to community outreach programs.
+The conference has multiple mission partnerships, so Ruxton also traveled across the country and internationally to Cambodia and Mozambique to cover stories.

 The most rewarding part of Ruxton’s career is being able to tell people’s stories.
 On his trip to Mozambique, he met a group of widows who had been outcast by their families.
 “They shared with me how the church welcomed them into a community where they felt valued and loved,” said Ruxton.
 “Being able to share stories like that with people in Virginia is truly a highlight of my job.”